-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company has a history of losses with no operating revenue, an accumulated deficit of \$57,754,841 since inception, and will need to generate additional financial resources to meet its planned business objectives.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company has a history of losses with no operating revenue, an accumulated deficit of \$61,488,303, and a working capital of \$543,340 as at April 30, 2024.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.